The newly reborn HEAD "KORE" series

 The "KORE" series, which has been developed as HEAD's freeride ski, has been redesigned for the 2025-2026 season and reborn as the new "KORE TI."

-As you might guess from the addition of "TI" to the model name, this new model uses titanium.
-Two layers, one above and one below the core.
+As you might guess from the "TI" added to the model name, this new model uses titanium.
+In fact, it's made of two layers of titanium, one on top and one on the bottom

-The sandwich structure with titanium sandwiched between the top and bottom of the core is the same structure as Head's GS skis for alpine competitions.
-In other words, the skis have been tuned to provide that level of rigidity.
+of the core.
+This sandwich structure, with titanium sandwiched between the top and bottom of the core, is the same structure as Head's GS skis for alpine racing.
+In other words, it's tuned to provide that level of rigidity.

-The "KORE" skis released since the 2017-18 season have been characterized by their lightness and maneuverability, and are appealing for their agility and freedom of turning in powder and backcountry.
+The "KORE" skis, released since the 2017-18 season, are characterized by their lightness and high maneuverability, making them appealing for their agile and effortless turns in powder and backcountry.

-Furthermore, they demonstrate their power on the piste, making both tight and wide turns.
-Even in bad snow, the "KORE" skis easily traverse the snow, and the comfort of being able to make relaxed turns even in such conditions is a unique feature of the "KORE."
+Furthermore, they demonstrate powerful performance in both short and long turns on groomed slopes.
+Even in challenging snow conditions, they effortlessly traverse the snow, and the comfortable feeling of being able to make relaxed turns is a unique characteristic of the "KORE."

 In contrast, the titanium-based "KORE TI" provides a firm footing, generating rebound and sharper turns.
 It's also more powerful, giving the impression of a ski that has changed from a relaxed, comfortable feel to one that offers a sense of speed and exhilaration.
 Because the new model uses two pieces of metal, you might think, "Won't that make it heavier?"
 However, by using the thinnest laminated metal and devising a structure that makes it lighter than previous skis, the weight is not much different

-The complex structure of the board, made up of layers of various materials including the top sheet, flax, glass, and titanium, is clearly visible.
+The complex structure, made up of layers of various materials such as top sheet, flux, glass, and titanium, is clearly visible.

 The two sides of the topsheet are different colours, which makes sense: the black topsheet is small and only covers the centre of the ski, with a flax-infused sheet underneath

-The HEAD logo marks the point of contact with the snow.
-The model in the back with a wider waist is closer to the center.
+The position of the HEAD logo marks the point of contact with the snow.
+The model in the back with a wider waist has the logo closer to the center.

 The lines you see on both sides of the ski are these flax sheets.
 The sheets have the benefit of protecting the corners of the skis and making them less susceptible to scratches, as well as increasing damping.
 The core material has also been updated, with the unisex model sold in Japan now using a carba and beech core